dotnet/docfx/Documentation/tutorial/docfx_getting_started.md

 *Step1.* Open Visual Studio and create a C# project as your documentation project.
 You can create an empty *ASP.NET Web Application* since it has a built-in *preview* feature that can be used to preview the generated website easily.

 *Step2.* Right click on the website project, and choose *Manage NuGet Packages...* to open the NuGet Package Manager.
-Search and install *docfx.msbuild* package.
+Search and install *docfx.console* package.

 *Step3.* Create a `.cs` class in the website project, make sure the class is `public`, for example: